You can also study this course:

 Why study this subject?

-Combining your fascination for sound and flair for music with sound business skills and hands on experience could lead to your ideal career.
+Combining your fascination for sound and flair for music with industry skills and hands on experience, could lead to your ideal career.
 Stay updated with all our latest BNU Audio and Music news by following us on Instagram @bnu_music

 Why study at Buckinghamshire New University?